 Nuts and Bolts of being a LinkedIn Learning Instructor

-If you become a LinkedIn Instructor, you will be a contractor, working on contract to create and publish courses.
-You will likely have a long-term relationship with your content manager and producer.
-And may end up coming back to do updates or create more courses!
+If you become a LinkedIn Instructor, you will be an independent contractor, working on contract to create and publish courses.
+You will likely have a long-term relationship with your content manager and producer, and may end up coming back to do updates or create more courses!

 You will be barred from creating content in the same medium catered towards the same audience about the same topic if you work with LinkedIn Learning.